Patrol Services Bureau

 I'm going to be away from my home or business for a period of time, can I arrange for extra patrol?

 Yes.
 To make a request for extra patrol of your home or business call the business line at (909) 798-7681 and ask for a Vacation House Check.
-The dispatcher will obtain the needed information and forward the request to the patrol officers working the area and also to the Civilian Volunteer Patrol for periodic checks of the property.
-You may also file your request online at your convenience (recommended) here.
+The Civilian Volunteer Patrol for periodic checks of the property.
+You may also file your request online at your convenience (recommended & faster) here.